How To Merge The Forest in The Backyard With Your Garden

 3. Nature loves curving lines.
 Use flowing curves while designing your planting areas.

-You can also head to Instagram and tell me what kind of solution you created for your woodland edge area.
-I would love to know.
-You'll find me there with profile Garden Design Stories.
+You can also head to Instagram and let me know what kind of solution you created for your woodland edge area; I would love to know.
+You'll find me there with my profile @gardendesignstories.